 Bored from state-of-the industry solid bar C4140 German steel.
 Plated with hard chrome, it is fully compatible with steel and heavy shot.
-In addition to external shroud, which may be replaced by optional extended choke tubes, the barrel is threaded for Mobile Chokes.
+Choke is fixed at Cylinder.
+(Extended Full-choke tubes are available.)
+Removable Muzzle Brake.

 Carry Handle & Sight System